evanx/fr-client-auth-mlk/README.md

 redis-cli hset lula:client:test-client:h regDeadline "${regDeadline}"
 ```

-The client registers their `secret` using the `optSecret` provided by the Administrator.
+The client registers their `secret` using a one-time passcode generated from their provisioned `otpSecret.`

 ```shell
 otp=`node scripts/generateOtp.js "${otpSecret}"`